smirarab/global/src/shell/README.md

 * [compareTrees.compatibility](compareTrees.compatibility): compare trees in terms of compatibility, and thus, the two trees need not be on the same exact set of taxa, or fully binary.
 However, this code is just a wrapper around an old hacked [phylonet](http://bioinfo.cs.rice.edu/phylonet) code, with some bug fixes I added.
  This old phylonet code is packaged with the repository.
-Some limitation of the code are
+Some limitation of the code are:
-   * you need to remove internal node labels (e.g., bootstrap support).
+   * Internal node labels are problematic (if repeated).
+Usually, you need to remove internal node labels (e.g., bootstrap support).
    * I think this old phylonet dislikes funky characters in taxon names; this includes quotation.

 * [compareTrees.triplets](compareTrees.triplets): finds the triplet distance between two trees.